 Changing The Feed Algorithm To Open Source

 In a positive move, Musk has also mentioned plans to make the algorithm that dictates the content people see on their news feeds, open source.
-This would enable anyone to gain a better understanding of how the algorithm works and why it’s chosen to show them particular pieces of content.
+This would enable anyone to gain a better understanding of how the algorithm works, how it will change direct marketing, and why it’s chosen to show them particular pieces of content.

 There’s been a lot of debate about algorithms as of late, with people suspicious that platforms like Facebook and Instagram prioritize controversial posts that are damaging to people’s mental health and overall wellbeing.